 - “A Critical Examination of the Environmental Jurisprudence of the Courts of India,” 10 Alb.
 L. Envtl.
 Outlook 197 (2005).

 I hold a B.S. in Environmental Engineering from Cornell University, a J.D. from UC Hastings, College of the Law, and LLM and PhD degrees from the Univ. of London, SOAS.
-If you ever have trouble sleeping, my PhD thesis, Law, Justice & the Environment: A Comparative Analysis of Access to Justice Movements in India and the U.S., can be found in the depths of the SOAS library in London.
+My PhD thesis, Law, Justice & the Environment: A Comparative Analysis of Access to Justice Movements in India and the U.S., can be found in the depths of the SOAS library in London.

 Finally, the great Ta-Nehisi Coates once wished me Happy Birthday.
 It remains one of the best birthday presents ever.